Mahi4052/Covid19/README.md

 # Covid19_India Data Exploration and Visualization

 # 1. Data Exploration
-In analysis of the COVID-19 India dataset, I have conducted a series of crucial SQL queries to extract valuable insights and generate important tables as a result.
+In exploration of the COVID-19 India dataset, I have conducted a series of crucial SQL queries to extract valuable insights and generate important tables as a result.
 These queries were essential for structuring and interpreting the data effectively.

 Through these important queries, I have accomplished the following:
 1. Data Selection and Filtering